thinktandem/thinktandem.io/src/content/articles/handling-dynamic-routes-in-drupal-8.md

 }
 ```

 As you can see this is basically adding another layer between the routing.yml and the Controller.
-Our Controller looks like this:
+Here is what our Controller looks like this:

 ```php
 namespace Drupal\blackbaud_sky_api\Controller;